We use cookies to improve our service. Learn more.

 Inventory Apps

 Businesses that manage inventory can easily exceed 25,000 products.
-While some of those products may no longer be available for customers, the business may still want the ability to maintain records of past customers and SKUs.
+While some of those products may no longer be available for customers, the business may still want to maintain records of past customers and SKUs.

 Configure a Big Table for your Inventory App

-If you’d like to move items from your primary data source to a Big Table, you have a few options:
+If you’d like to move items from your primary Data Source to a Big Table, you have a few options:

-• Export your data from the primary Data Source to a CSV file, then import the data into a Big Table.
+• Export your data from the primary data source to a .csv file, then import the data into a Big Table.

 • Use the Glide API to add rows to your Big Table.